 To further supplement the meetings, the WSP developed a project website to help explain the background details of the project, provide education and information on the processes of hazard mitigation planning, advertise public outreach efforts, and post-meeting materials and plan documents to be available for review.
+Each CPT and TPT were also asked to advertise the project website to inform and involve their stakeholders and their communities.
 Figure 3-2 shows a snapshot of the homepage of the project website, which is also available at mitigationplanmt.com.